 I decided the best way to begin was with a find a cruise for two passengers so I could make note of the total and lead pricing, taxes and port fees, and Open Bar and specialty dining taxes.
 That would give me a solid idea of how the price would change when adding those free extra guests.
 I chose my date and the family balcony category figuring it would only be fair if I was able to get the same type of room in both cases.

 As a side note, the overall price of your cruise may be more expensive with four people in a room (even when kids sail free) because not every category (price point) can accommodate more than two people.
 A little research, or a little help from a travel agent will help.
-Click here for some help.
+Give me a call: 844-483-6669.

 With that information noted, I revised my search to include 4 guests.
 At this point Fictional and Phony are assumed to be adults so they’d be “free extra guests,” I guess.
 What I found was not shocking.
 The prices for Fake and Pretend as passengers 1 and 2 didn’t change but the cruise price (before taxes and port fees) for Fictional and Phony was $687 each.
 Hardly free.
 Ah ha!
 Got ’em!